Atlassian Jira integration

 - Your Jira instance must be publicly visible.
 If your Jira installation can only be reached within your organisation, this integration won’t work.

-It isn’t technically feasible for us to connect Feature Upvote to your on-premises Jira instance because
+It isn’t technically feasible for us to connect Feature Upvote to your Jira Server instance because:

-- many On Premises instance give limited access to external apps such as Feature Upvote – and often, no access at all
+- Many Jira Server instances give limited access to external apps such as Feature Upvote – and often, no access at all

 Step 1: Create an Atlassian API token for Feature Upvote